 What Is The Difference Between SOC 2 Type I And Type II?

 There are multiple ways to secure your website from hackers.
-One of the most important steps of ensuring the security of your website is through the implementation of a Service Organization Control (SOC) 2 report.
+One of the most important steps in ensuring the security of your website is the implementation of a Service Organization Control (SOC) 2 report.
 SOC 2 is a type of report that details how your website manages security, privacy, and availability.

 A successful SOC 2 report is a critical requirement for businesses storing data on behalf of customers in the cloud.
 SOC 2 provides a set of security controls that will protect the confidentiality, integrity, and availability of your customer’s data when implemented and operating effectively.

 Let’s understand two types of SOC 2 compliance SOC 2 reports.